With climate change impacting our weather patterns, we seem to be seeing more extreme weather events in the UK – as well as across the world.

 Britain's worst ever storms

-This sudden deluge occurred on 30 January 1607, resulting in more than 2,000 people drowning and devastation to farmland and livestock.
-For years historians believed the floods were caused by a storm surge, but in 2002 scientists Simon Haslett and Ted Bryant published evidence that the flood might have been caused by a tsunami.
+This sudden deluge occurred on 30th January 1607, resulting in more than 2,000 people drowning and devastation to farmland and livestock.
+Historians generally agree that the floods were caused by a storm surge at spring tide – but in 2002, researchers Simon Haslett and Ted Bryant published evidence that the flood might have been caused by a tsunami.

 Eyemouth Disaster – 1881